SamueleGiraudo/Calimba/README.md

 + About representation of music:
     + P. Hudak,
-      An Algebraic Theory of Polymorphic Temporal Media Practical Aspects of Declarative Languages.
+      An Algebraic Theory of Polymorphic Temporal Media.
+      Practical Aspects of Declarative Languages.
       Lecture Notes in Computer Science, vol 3057, 2004.